ianlimle/ItsMeMario/README.md

     conda activate mario-env
     ```

-4. If your shell is not properly configured to use `conda activate`, it may be there is a source line in your bash scripts that has to explicitly reference your conda installation path.
+4. If your shell is not properly configured to use `conda activate`, it may be a source line in your bash scripts that has to explicitly reference your conda installation path.
 You can reference your conda installation path       with the following:
     ```
     CONDA_PREFIX=$(conda info --base)
     source $CONDA_PREFIX/etc/profile.d/conda.sh